cjriccio/Jetson_AI_Project/README.md

 # Jetson_AI_Project
 My screen saver project for the Jetson AI course

 This program uses a Resnet18 image classification model to determine whether or not I am sitting in front of the computer and turn off and on the monitor display accordingly.
 If it detects that I am absent for more than 5 seconds, the display will be turned off.
 If the display is off and it detects that I am present in front of the monitor, it will turn the display back on.
-This is a more efficient most screensavers, which simply turn off the display after a period of time without user input.
+This is more efficient than most screensavers, which simply turn off the display after a period of time without user input.
 This program would save more power and could extend the battery life of devices like laptops and phones.

 Set up instructions: